T

 +

-Yes, English is widely spoken and understood in Jerusalem, particularly in tourist areas, hotels, restaurants, and major attractions.
-You will find that most people working in the tourism industry, as well as younger generations, are fluent or have a good command of English.
-While knowing a few basic Hebrew phrases is appreciated, it is not essential for navigating the city.
+Yes, English is widely spoken and understood in Jerusalem, particularly in tourist areas, hotels, restaurants, and shops.
+Most signs in tourist zones are also in Hebrew, Arabic, and English.
+While knowing a few basic Hebrew phrases can be helpful and appreciated, you will find it easy to navigate and communicate using English throughout the city.

 Can you drink the tap water in Jerusalem?